Meet Our Team

 Katy Johnson, MA, LPC, NCC

-My name is Katy (she, her, hers), and I have experience working with individuals and families in a variety of settings.
-I am a firm believer that everyone has the ability to engage deeply in their lives through finding meaning and purpose in their lived experience.
-In therapy, I offer a safe space for clients to explore the events that have shaped their lives while building upon the individual strengths they already have.
+My name is Katy (she, her, hers).
+I am a firm believer that everyone has the ability to make positive changes in their lives and engage more intentionally with what is most important to them.
+In therapy, I offer a safe space for clients to set goals for themselves and explore the events that have shaped their lives while building upon the individual strengths they already have.

-By working from an Existential-Humanistic framework that incorporates CBT, DBT, mindfulness, and expressive arts techniques, our work together can be tailored to your specific goals.
+By working from an Existential-Humanistic framework that incorporates DBT, Mindfulness, Polyvagal Theory, and Somatic approaches, as well as perspectives rooted in Social Justice and multicultural awareness, our work together can be tailored to your specific goals.

 Chelsea Tatum, MA, AMFT